Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 Be sure to tell your stylist not to use thinning shears on your hair or techniques such as feathering, razoring, or blending to create layers.

-These tools and techniques thin the hair out making it more prone to breakage and are murder to grow out.
+They thin the hair out making it more prone to breakage and are murder to grow out.

 We’ve had friends and family get stylish cuts using the thinning technique and their hair took years to recover.

-If you don’t like a blunt cut (hair trimmed straight across) you can ask for a little beveling at the ends, your hair cut in an oval or round shape, or face framing layers done without thinning shears or razors.
+If you don’t like a blunt cut (hair trimmed straight across) you can ask for a little beveling at the ends, cut your hair in an oval or round shape, or face framing layers done without thinning shears or razors.

 Although we’ve had face framing layers a couple times and beveling, we have never had thinning techniques done on our hair.